RafaelFreire92/RafaelFreire92/README.md

 I'm learning to code to switch careers.
 I started with R, but I found myself in Python.

-* 🌍  I'm based in Fortaleza-CE - Brazil
+* 🌍  I'm based in Aquiraz-CE - Brazil
 * 🖥️  See my portfolio at [MyPortfolio](https://github.com/RafaelFreire92/meu-portfolio)
 * 🧠  I'm learning Machine Learning